vegaprotocol/vega/design/event-bus.md

 - The network trades with non-distressed traders
 - Any balance on the insurance account for the market might get updated (balance of distressed traders moves to insurance pool, loss socialization taps into insurance pool)

-#### Signal structure

-- signal type (TODO: __would enum suffice or do we need more details here?__);
-- singal sequence number;
-- block time (TODO: alternatively just block number).

-### Event

-Event is what happens in in response to a signal.

-Events is represented as data / notification that is sent on to the bus.
-Any state changes to the core data (trader positions, mark price, collateral, ...) will produce an event.
-Some state changes will produce multiple events.

 #### Every structure

 - topic (channel) - category of the event (e.g. positions; orders; etc)
-- a signal - reason why event was emitted;
+- trigger - reason why event was emitted;
+- trigger type;
 - emitter of the signal, or its source;
-- data payload - abstract data associated with that event (TODO: __needs clarification__)
+- data payload - abstract data associated with that event (full copy of the data generated in response to the event; events are expected to be encapsulated)
-- expiration time - how long is the event going to be considered valid;
-- processed flag - some indication whether event has been consumed already or not (TODO: __do we want to know what consumer precessed this event?
-Or generally if it was processed?__)
+- sequence number;
+- emitted block time.

 ### Consumer

-Event consumer connecting to the event bus and processing its data.
+Event consumer (aka plugin) connecting to the event bus and processing its data.
 Consumers are expected to precess events by topic.

 ## Assumptions

 ### Events and the buffers/plugins

-From the examples above, we can identify various events that essentially duplicate, and therefore can replace the way we're currently interacting with the buffers and plugins:
+We can identify various events that essentially duplicate, and therefore will replace the way we're currently interacting with the buffers and plugins:

 - Trader balances get updated -> Accounts buffer
 - Positions get updated -> position plugin